ritazh/devopsfun/_posts/2015-12-22-provisioning-platform.md

 Before we run the installation for Dokku on Microsoft Azure, we need to provision all the required resources for Dokku.
 At the end of this step, we should have a Virtual Machine, a public IP, a VNET on Azure.

 #### Generating two New SSH Key Pairs
-For this environment, we need to [create two new SSH key pairs](https://help.github.com/articles/generating-ssh-keys/) to be used for accessing the host and for deploying apps using `ssh-keygen`.
+For this environment, we need to create *two* new SSH key pairs.
+Follow [these steps](https://help.github.com/articles/generating-ssh-keys/) to create these SSH key pairs to be used for accessing the host and for deploying apps to Dokku using `ssh-keygen`.

+> Note:
+> * When prompted for password, you can either provide a password for the key or press enter to ignore password.
+> * When prompted to provide a file name for the key, make sure you create two unique names.
+For example: `dokku` for the key to be used to ssh into the Dokku instance and `dokkuapps` for the key to be used to git push app code to Dokku.

 {% highlight bash %}
 $ ssh-keygen -t rsa -b 4096 -C [your_email@email.com]
 {% endhighlight %}